-The conceptual framework, Communities of Learners, for the Professional Education Unit is comprised of a vision; a mission; philosophy, purposes, and goals; and knowledge bases that are evidenced through outcomes and specific indicators in identified areas of candidate proficiency.
+The conceptual framework was titled Communities of Learners to reflect the varied groups who work to together to support the development of highly effective educators, i.e., faculty, administrators, candidates and community educators.
+The framework for the Professional Education Unit is comprised of a vision; a mission; philosophy, purposes, and goals; and knowledge bases that are evidenced through outcomes and specific indicators in identified areas of candidate proficiency.
 The Professional Education Unit has identified a number of skills and competencies that the candidates must possess in order to become proficient, effective, and motivating educators.
 These skills and competencies are learned traits and identified in terms of learning outcomes.
 These learning outcomes reflect the three themes of this conceptual framework which are: (1) Learning Communities of Inquiry and Action, (2) Focus on Students, and (3) Exemplary Professional Practices.
 These three themes are articulated in the philosophy, purposes, and goals and support the mission of the Professional Education Unit and the mission of Millersville University.
 Each learning outcome may be reflected in more than one of the three identified themes.